epurpur/epurpur.github.io/_posts/2019-04-19-A-Guide-to-Python-in-QGIS-aka-How-to-Help-Yourself:-part-1.md

 (QgsLayoutItem) has many children of its own.
 It also has parent classes (QObject is one of them).
 I'll touch on class inheritance shortly, but any child class inherits methods from its parents.

 For nearly everything else, I reference the Python Documentation.
-I find it more user friendly and easier to use.
+I find it easier to use.
 Let's take a generic class for example and point out the features available.
 As an inexperienced user it took me some time to orient myself to the documentation.
 I also highlighted where the parent class and base classes of the parent class are included.